emmahogan/emmahogan.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    First cohort of LIFTED students with Fall 2023 LIFTED staff at first quarter wrap-up celebration
+    Me with the first cohort of LIFTED students and other Fall 2023 LIFTED staff at first quarter wrap-up celebration
 </div>